nickagliano/amino-acid/README.md

 - Output: .csv file with extracted features
 #### sequences_training.csv
  - The input dataset.
 First column is sequence of amino acids, second column is the class.
+ - At the moment, the input dataset contains ambiguous sequences.
+This will be updated in the future.
  - The 4 classes
    - DNA: Proteins that interact with DNA
    - RNA: Proteins that interact with RNA